Tutorials

 CANCELLED

-This tutorial was designed for librarians, archivists and other digital library content creators and managers who want to build and manage a variety of digital content, either at the personal or institutional level.
-It would also be of interest to students and researchers, in any area of digital libraries, who are interested in the practical details of building digital libraries.
-Collections was to be built from HTML documents; Word, PDF and PostScript documents; images in various formats; MP3 audio files; MARC records; and more.
+This tutorial is designed for librarians, archivists and other digital library content creators and managers who want to build and manage a variety of digital content, either at the personal or institutional level.
+It will also be of interest to students and researchers, in any area of digital libraries, who are interested in the practical details of building digital libraries.
+Collections will be built from HTML documents; Word, PDF and PostScript documents; images in various formats; MP3 audio files; MARC records; and more.

-Hands-on work would focus on a graphical user interface (GUI) that participants should install as part of the tutorial.
+Hands-on work focuses on a graphical user interface (GUI) that participants will install as part of the tutorial.
 Guided by practitioners in the field, this software interface is the result of over a decade of research and implementation.
 The GUI comes in two varieties: one working with Fedora (called FLI), the other with Greenstone (GLI)—both prominent open source digital library toolkits.
 The interfaces share a common workflow model, and much of what is applicable in one is transferable to the other.
-The example collections built should use a mixture of the two interfaces.
+The example collections built will use a mixture of the two interfaces.

-Standards that promote interoperability, such as OAI-PMH and METS, would also be reviewed and examples demonstrated.
-For instance, metadata harvested through OAI-PMH would be combined with source documents in Greenstone using GLI.
-Data exported from DSpace would be ingested into Fedora and vice versa using FLI via the FedoraMETS format.
+Standards that promote interoperability, such as OAI-PMH and METS, will also be reviewed and examples demonstrated.
+For instance, metadata harvested through OAI-PMH will be combined with source documents in Greenstone using GLI.
+Data exported from DSpace will be ingested into Fedora and vice versa using FLI via the FedoraMETS format.

 Preservation Planning with Plato